mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Centralization Can Be Helpful {#necessary}

-Some protocols and applications rely on centralization to deliver their functionality.
+The potential harms of centralization listed above are widely appreciated.
+Less widely explored is the reliance on centralization by some protocols and applications to deliver their functionality.

-Often, this is due to technical necessity.
+Often, centralization is present due to technical necessity.
 For example, a single, globally coordinated “source of truth” is by nature centralized -- such as in the root zone of the Domain Name System (DNS), which allows human-friendly naming to be converted into network addresses in a globally consistent fashion.

 Or, consider IP address allocation.
 Internet routing requires addresses to be allocated uniquely, but if a single government or company were to capture the addressing function, the entire Internet would be at risk of abuse by that entity.
 Similarly, the Web's trust model requires a Certificate Authority to serve as the root of trust for communication between browsers and servers, bringing centralization risk that needs to be considered in the design of that system.